wangshusen/CS583A-2019Spring/webpage/index.md

 - Mar 28, Lecture 7

-	-- Autoencoders (cont.)
+	* Autoencoders (cont.)

-	-- Recurrent neural networks
+	* Recurrent neural networks

 - Apr 4, Lecture 8

-	-- Recurrent neural networks (cont.)
+	* Recurrent neural networks (cont.)

 - Apr 4, **Homework 4** is assigned

-	-- Available at the course's repo [[click here](https://github.com/wangshusen/CS583A-2019Spring.git)]
+	* Available at the course's repo [[click here](https://github.com/wangshusen/CS583A-2019Spring.git)]

-    -- Submission: submit to Canvas.
+    * Submission: submit to Canvas.

 - Apr 7, **Deadline for Homework 3**

 - Apr 11, Lecture 9

-	-- Recurrent neural networks (cont.)
+	* Recurrent neural networks (cont.)

-	-- Recommender system
+	* Recommender system

 - Apr 18, Lecture 10

-	-- Image generation
+	* Image generation

 - Apr 21, **Deadline for signing up for project presentation**

-	-- Voluntary.

-	-- Up to 5 bonus scores to the total.
+	* Voluntary.
+Up to 5 bonus scores to the total.

-    -- Submission: submit to Canvas.
+    * Submission: submit to Canvas.

+    * Selected at most 7 teams.

+    * Selection criteria: Is the problem challenging?
+Does your method have novelty?
+Do you have good preliminary results?
+Can the audience learn anything from your presentation?

 - Apr 25, Lecture 11

-	-- Image generation (cont.)
+	* Image generation (cont.)

+	* Preparations for the final exam.

 - May 2, **Final Exam**

-	-- Coverage: linear algebra, optimization, ML basics, neural network basics, CNN, RNN, Python programming, and Keras.
+	* Coverage: linear algebra, optimization, ML basics, neural network basics, CNN, RNN, Python programming, and Keras.

-	-- Policy: No electronic device.
+	* Policy: No electronic device.
 Printed material is allowed.

 - May 4, **Deadline for Homework 4**

 - May 9, **Project Presentation**

-	-- Time and location: the same as the class.
+	* Time and location: the same as the class.

-	-- Only the selected groups are required to attend.
+	* The selected groups are required to attend.

-	-- If you are confident that you will get A without the bonus, you can email the instructor to cancel your presentation.
-But the cancelation request must be made 48 hours prior to the presentation.
+	* If you are confident that you will get A without the bonus, you can email the instructor to cancel your presentation.
+But the cancelation request must be made 48 hours prior to the presentation to avoid penalty.

 - May 19, **Deadline for Course Project**

-    -- Submission: submit to Canvas.
+    * Submission: submit to Canvas.